frasertheking/pipdb/docs/source/functions.rst

   Provides statistical summaries for each variable in a dataset, excluding specified 2D variables for readability.

   - **Parameters**:
-    - ``ds``: xarray.Dataset containing the data variables.
+    - ``ds``: xarray.Dataset containing the PIP data variables.
   - **Returns**:
     - Prints statistical summaries to the console.

 **get_psd_params(ds)**
-  Calculates PSD parameters (N0, lambda) using an exponential fitting function.
+  Calculates PSD parameters (N0, lambda) using an inverse exponential fitting function.

   - **Parameters**:
-    - ``ds``: xarray.Dataset object with PSD values and bin centers.
+    - ``ds``: xarray.Dataset object with PIP microphysical observations and bin centers.
   - **Returns**:
     - Dictionary with PSD parameters and particle count.

 **split_dataset_by_ed_adj(dataset)**
-  Splits the dataset based on the condition of ed_adj values to avoid unexpected dimension size changes.
+  Splits the dataset based on the condition of ed_adj values to separate particles by phase (i.e., rain vs. snow).

   - **Parameters**:
-    - ``dataset``: xarray.Dataset containing the data.
+    - ``dataset``: xarray.Dataset containing the PIP data.
   - **Returns**:
-    - Tuple with low and high ed_adj datasets.
+    - Tuple with low and high ed_adj datasets (i.e., snow and rain, respectively).

 pplot Module